-Through its servicers (Rushmore Loan Management Services, LLC, Shellpoint Mortgage Servicing or Ocwen Loan Servicing, LLC), Goldman Sachs is in the process of contacting homeowners who may be eligible for mortgage payment reductions or other relief.
-Homeowners may also contact either Rushmore Loan Management Services, LLC at (877) 360-2479, Shellpoint Mortgage Servicing at (866) 317-2343 or Ocwen Loan Servicing, LLC at (800) 746-2936 to address eligibility questions.
+Through its servicers (Rushmore Loan Management Services, LLC, Shellpoint Mortgage Servicing or Selene Finance), Goldman Sachs is in the process of contacting homeowners who may be eligible for mortgage payment reductions or other relief.
+Homeowners may also contact either Rushmore Loan Management Services, LLC at (877) 360-2479, Shellpoint Mortgage Servicing at (866) 317-2343, or Selene Finance at (877) 768-3759 to address eligibility questions.

 Goldman Sachs, in conjunction with its servicers, has prepared a short, plain-language document (in multiple languages) to explain to homeowners the forms of relief available under the Global Settlement Agreement, available by clicking on the following links:

 A copy of the Global Settlement Agreement is available here.

 For additional information, you may refer to the Frequently Asked Questions (FAQs) posted on this website by clicking here.
 The FAQs include more detailed information for homeowners.